Getting where you want to go can be challenging but these tips should help.

 Large, reflective (or lighted) modern road signs are a relatively new development in Costa Rica.

-A couple of years ago the highway department made a big push to add big, clear new signage but many were stolen and sold as scrap metal (last I heard they were trying a new un-recyclable composite material worthless to thieves).
+A couple of years ago the highway department made a big push to add big, clear new signage.
+After most were stolen and sold as scrap metal they switched to a new non-recyclable composite material worthless to thieves.

 Using advertising signs to navigate is a time honored tradition in Costa Rica.
 It used to be the only way you had any idea how far it was to Tamarindo (or which way to turn at an intersection) was to look for the “Tamarindo Best Western Hotel, 22 km ->” signs.

-It’s still a helpful technique and in 2017 one credit card company started putting up “Quepos 10km – Se Acceptan AMERICAN EXPRESS” style signs all over the country.
-The distances seem pretty accurate but the declaration that the card is accepted must be some sort of technique to bring on new merchants because no one in Costa Rica accepts American Express (fees are too high).
+It’s still a helpful technique and a few years ago a credit card company started putting up “Quepos 10km – Se Acceptan AMERICAN EXPRESS” style signs all over the country.
+The distances seem pretty accurate but don’t rely on American Express, VISA is the most widely accepted card.

-Something to watch out for when navigating by billboards is the misplaced “Welcome To…” sign.
+Something to watch out for when navigating by billboards misleading “Welcome To…” signs.
 Merchants eager to be the first to welcome you to their town have pushed out further and further from the city limits.

 I think our personal record is a “Welcome to Turrialba” sign for photo studio placed 35 minutes drive and three towns away from Turrialba.
 It can get confusing when the place you’re being welcomed to isn’t even the next one down the road…